NLnetLabs/rpki-doc/README.md

 This readme was largely copied from the excellent [Godot](https://github.com/godotengine/godot-docs) documentation, with thanks to Juan Linietsky, Ariel Manzur and the Godot community.
+For the moment, the content is published at [rpki.readthedocs.io/](https://rpki.readthedocs.io/en/latest/) as we continue to build this and evaluate a definitive home.

 # RPKI documentation